Graeco-Arabic translation movement: Abbasid Period (750–1258)

 The movement succeeded in forming civilization overlap and initiated new maps in the fields of culture and politics.
 Islamic rulers participated in the movement in numerous ways, for example, creating classes for translation to facilitate its flow all through the various phases of the Islamic empires.
-The translation movement had a significant effect on developing the scientific knowledge of the Arabs since several theories in science had surfaced from various origins.
-Late, there was the introduction of the western culture to the Arabic translations that were preserved since most of their initial scripts could not be located.
+The translation movement had a significant effect on developing the scientific knowledge of the Arabs as they gathered knowledge and learned from Hellenistic and ancient Greek sources.
+Later, there was the introduction of the western culture to the Arabic translations that were preserved since most of their initial scripts could not be located.

 One of Muhammad's contemporaries, an Arab doctor named Harith b.
 Kalada, is said to have studied in the medical academy at Gondeshapur, however this story is likely legendary.
-When Muhammad died in 632 CE, caliphs that were considered Rightly Guided Caliphs were chosen to lead the Empire of Islam, the information of the Quran was becoming more known in the surrounding civilizations.
+When Muhammad died in 632, caliphs that were considered Rightly Guided Caliphs were chosen to lead the Empire of Islam, the information of the Quran was becoming more known in the surrounding civilizations.
 There was an expansion of the Islamic empire, leading to searching of multilingual teachers as well as people to translate and teach the Quran and the Arabic language.
 Later, the Quran would be incorporated into one language.

-A polyglot who was considered to be fluent in almost all the targeted languages was regarded as among the greatest translators during that time.
+Hunayn ibn Ishaq, a polyglot who was considered to be fluent in almost all the targeted languages, was regarded as among the greatest translators during that time.
 He majored in the medical field.
 Through a hand from his son, Ishaq Hunayn, as well as his nephew, Habash, he translated more than ninety-five pieces of Galen, almost fifteen pieces of Hippocrates, about the soul, and about generation as well as corruption.
 The Arabic language extensively expanded to reach communities in places such as Morocco and Andalusia and would later be adapted as their language that was regarded as official.
 The Umayyad caliphs greatly helped in translating science as well as arts, which gave out a long-term foundation for the Empire of Islam.
 While Islam expanded, there was the preservation of other cultures by the Muslims and the utilization of technology and their knowledge of science in the efforts of stimulating their language to develop.